 Implementing security controls, conducting regular vulnerability assessments, and educating employees about cyber threats are essential steps in building a strong cyber security posture.

 Before diving deeper into the world of cyber security, it’s essential to understand some key terms and concepts.

-These include authentication, authorisation, encryption, firewalls, malware, and vulnerability management.
+These include authentication, authorization, encryption, firewalls, malware, and vulnerability management.

 Familiarising yourself with these terms will help you grasp the foundational elements of cyber security.

 Authentication is the process of verifying the identity of an individual or entity attempting to access a digital system.
-It ensures that only authorised users can gain access to sensitive information.
+It ensures that only authorized users can gain access to sensitive information.

-Malware, short for malicious software, refers to any software designed to disrupt, damage, or gain unauthorised access to computer systems or networks.
+Malware, short for malicious software, refers to any software designed to disrupt, damage, or gain unauthorized access to computer systems or networks.
 Common types of malware include viruses, worms, Trojans, and ransomware.

 Vulnerability management involves identifying, assessing, and mitigating vulnerabilities in computer systems and networks.
-By regularly scanning for vulnerabilities and applying patches and updates, organisations can reduce the risk of exploitation by attackers.
+By regularly scanning for vulnerabilities and applying patches and updates, organizations can reduce the risk of exploitation by attackers.

 The threat landscape in the digital world

 In today’s digital landscape, businesses face a wide range of cyber threats that can compromise their security.
 Understanding these threats is vital for implementing effective cyber security measures.